Italian Food in SingaporeItalian Food in Singapore

 Garlic is another staple ingredient used in Italian food.
 One of the base spices for many cuisines around the world, it is available as flakes, granules, and in powdered form.
 It is used in pasta sauces, breads, stews, croutons, salad dressings, soups, casseroles, and more.

-Famous Italian dishes
+Famous Italian Dishes

 Here is a quick list of the most unique and globally loved Italian dishes.